BAI: Beck Anxiety Inventory

 High somatic symptom scores:

-• Evaluate cardiovascular and respiratory symptom clusters
+• Can be examined alongside cardiovascular and respiratory item clusters

-Elevated cognitive fear items (14, 16):
+Cognitive fear items (14, 16):

 Medical symptom overlap: